Konijnde/MRSOHManualAP/README.md

 - Checkpoints
 - Memory probes
 - Purchasable memories from Salesbot 9.99+TX
 Weapon unlocks, whether purchasable, found on the map, rewarded for the Secret Zone time trials or for 100% completing a planet, do not count as locations.
 Collectible items also do not count as locations.
+There is no second location for getting the first-place clear on Victor's challenges.
+Buying the Secret Area keys is not a location.

 ## Items
 - Character unlocks